emqx/emqx-docs/en_US/data-integration/data-bridge-hstreamdb.md

    </details>

-## Create a Rule for HStreamDB Sink
+## Create a Rule with HStreamDB Sink

 This section demonstrates how to create a rule to specify the data to be saved into HStreamDB and a rule for the online/offline status recording.
 It assumes that you run both EMQX and HStreamDB on the local machine.
 If you have HStreamDB and EMQX running remotely, adjust the settings accordingly.